inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 ![error: image not found!](https://raw.githubusercontent.com/inexorgame/visualisations/a10c0c475f5b663e13fb39b5404ca174ad887b04/wiki/scripting_illustration.png)

 ## What are the benefits?
-So why should we script the logic?
-Why can't we just modify the source code?

-#### simplicity
-Scripting frameworks offer predefined events, functions and access to variables.
-Everything is already there.
-You just have to put it together which requires much less knowledge about the technology behind it.

 #### development speed
 You don't have to recompile your code into a new binary every time you've made a change.
 You can test everything in realtime.
 Modern scripting languages offer code execution with a speed that is similar to assembly code.

-#### multithreading
+#### simplicity
-Starting a script task in a separated thread helps to distribute processor usage.
+Scripting frameworks offer you predefined events, functions and access to variables.
+Everything is already there.
+You just have to put it together which requires much less knowledge about the technology behind it.

 #### portability
 Scripts can be interpreted on every platform (Windows, Linux, Mac..) where an interpreter is available.
-On the other hand making sure your C/C++ source code works everywhere is usually a hard job.
+You can test your script on one platform and be assured that it will work on every other platform as well.
+Making sure your C/C++ source code works everywhere on the other hand is usually a very hard job.
 Interpreters are available for all platforms and the engine developers make sure its working for you!

+#### multithreading
+Script tasks can be started in their own thread which helps to distribute processor usage.

 ## Examples
-Imagine you would like to add a **button A** to your map that opens **door 1** and plays a sound once a player presses it.
+Imagine you would like to add a **button A** to your map that opens **door 1** and plays a sound as soon as a player presses it.
 This is done with the following script:

 ```
 callback OnPlayerPressButton(player, button)